ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/knapsack-solvers.md

 this is a source code survey, you should provide output from running each of the provided Python programs on your own laptop and then explain how the program's source code produced that output.
-A specific goal for this project is to ensure that you can explain explain the behavior of the greedy solvers called `greedy-by-density`, `greedy-by-weight`, and `greedy-by-value`.
+A specific goal for this project is to ensure that you can explain the behavior of the greedy solvers called `greedy-by-density`, `greedy-by-weight`, and `greedy-by-value`.

 ## Project Assessment